 Apply Conditional Formatting for Dates Older Than Today in Excel

 The TODAY function will change the date automatically when you open the file on your device.
-So, the image of this article may not match your result.
-Don’t get panic.
-Just follow the procedure to get highlighted your desired dates.
+The images in this article may not match your result.

-1. Apply Simple Conditional Formatting Method to Highlight Dates Older Than Today
+Method 1 – Apply Simple Conditional Formatting to Highlight Dates Older Than Today

 • In the Home tab, click on the drop-down arrow of the Conditional Formatting option from the Styles group and choose the New Rules option.